hoc081098/solivagant/README.md

     startRoute = StartScreenRoute,
     // should contain all destinations that can be navigated to destinations = AllDestinations,
-    navEventNavigator = navigator,
+    // when passing a NavEventNavigator to NavHost, NavHost will take care of setting up the navigator by calling `NavigationSetup(navigator)` navEventNavigator = navigator,
     destinationChangedCallback = { currentRoute = it },
   )